Born in Sydney, Australia.

 Lives and works in Sydney, Australia.

-He has held residencies at Artspace (Sydney), Centre for Contemporary Chinese Art (Manchester), Cité Internationale des Arts (Paris), Tokyo Wonder Site (Japan) and the Swatch Art Peace Hotel (Shanghai).
-Leong’s work is held in the public collection of Bendigo Art Gallery, Gold Coast City Art Gallery, Murray Art Museum Albury, the Swatch Art Peace Hotel, and private collections in Australia and internationally.
+His work is held in the public collections of Bathurst Regional Art Gallery, Bendigo Art Gallery, Gold Coast City Gallery, Murray Art Museum Albury, Newcastle Art Gallery, University of Salford Art Collection UK, and private collections in Australia and internationally.